Kylee-Grant/ETL-project/README.md

 ### Data Cleaning
 * Data types in the IMDb Movies Extensive dataset were checked and none were changed.
-* Duplicate imdb_id were dropped in both data sets.
+* Duplicate imdb_id were dropped in from the Disney Plus Movies/TV Shows dataset, whereas all rows with empty columns were dropped in the IMDb Movies Extensive dataset since there were a large number of rows with only a released_at date and no other associated data.
 * Below were the changes made to the Disney Plus Movies/TV Shows dataset:
     * Commas in imdb_votes were removed and the data type was converted to float.
     * N/A in released_at column were changed to blanks